ConductorOne/baton-asana/README.md

 ## Prerequisites

+1. Authentication Token:
-1. Personal Acess Token.
-See more info [here](https://developers.asana.com/docs/personal-access-token).
+   - Personal Access Token: See more info [here](https://developers.asana.com/docs/personal-access-token)
+   - Service Account Token: (For Enterprise Asana customers) Can be used by setting the `--use-service-account` flag or `BATON_USE_SERVICE_ACCOUNT=true` environment variable

 ## brew